Michaelangel007/perl_crap_reference/README.md

 The author gives the _excuse:_

 > We could have used a binary tree or even a hashing system,
-> but that would have added significantly more liens to an already long C program.
+> but that would have added significantly more lines to an already long C program.

 1. _No one give a shit how many lines of code C is_ -- the **entire** point of using **C is for SPEED;** not some _bullshit metric!_